-Fleas are one of the common of all parasites and most pets will experience a flea infestation at least once during their lifetime.
+Fleas are one of the common parasites and most pets will experience a flea infestation at least once during their lifetime.
 They live on your pet’s skin, drinking her blood to survive.
-Unfortunately, not only does this present a risk of anemia in large infestations, but their saliva also contains toxins which cause irritation and severe itching.
+Unfortunately, not only does this present a risk of anemia in large infestations, but their saliva also contains toxins that cause irritation and severe itching.
 Some pets experience an extreme reaction, and this is known as flea allergy dermatitis.
-Fleas can also carry diseases such as tapeworms and bartonella.
+Fleas can also carry diseases such as tapeworms and Bartonella.

 If the effect of fleas on your pet wasn’t bad enough, fleas can also be bad news for your family and home.
 Although they prefer the blood of your pet, they will happily take a meal or two off of any human that they can bite.
 They reproduce at an immense rate, meaning that infestations can get out of control very quickly and they are very hard to eliminate entirely.

 Ticks are another external parasite that lives on your pet’s skin.
 Although it is possible for an animal to suffer from a large number of ticks, it is more typical to have just a few at a time.
 Tick’s bodies enlarge when they eat, swelling in size.
 Once full, they drop off.
 Ticks are largely found lurking in wooded areas and tall grasses, ready to climb on to passing hosts.

 Unfortunately, ticks are well known for their ability to spread diseases including Lyme disease, Rocky Mountain spotted fever, and ehrlichiosis.
 Some of these can make animals (and humans who are also a favorite food of ticks!) very unwell.